erlage/proton-framework/README.md

-## Project is discontinued
+>  Project Discontinued
+>

-Just realised that choosing TypeScript was a bad decision:
+> Just realised that choosing TypeScript was a bad decision:
-  - No named params, I tried implementing demo and it experience was awful.
+>   - No named params, I tried implementing demo and it experience was awful.
-  - No named constructors, even thou I had emulated the behaviour using function's properties but it's not nice.
+>   - No named constructors, even thou I had emulated the behaviour using function's properties but it's not nice.
-  - Typescript is great but its tooling isn't.
+>   - Typescript is great but its tooling isn't.

 ## Proton